Pixlox/notes/content/Commerce/Legal issues in the workplace.md

 ### Unfair dismissal
 ---
-- Unfair Dismissal is when the termination of employment is harsh, unjust & unreasonable and is considered illegal.
+- Unfair Dismissal is when the termination of [[Employment]] is harsh, unjust & unreasonable and is considered illegal.
 - Employees who believe they have been unfairly dismissed can apply to the Fair Work Commission for reinstatement or compensation.

 #### Fair dismissal methods
 - If an employee is not performing his/her job satisfactorily or behaving inappropriately, the employer can dismiss that person legally.
 - There are 3 methods.
-- Summary dismissal: this is a serious breach of employment contract.
+- Summary dismissal: this is a serious breach of [[Employment]] contract.
 E.g. fraud, assault.
 - Dismissal by notice: fail to perform the job appropriately (need 3 warning letters).
 - Redundancy: where the employee is no longer needed to perform.
-Employees are paid out a redundancy package as agreed in the employment contract.
+Employees are paid out a redundancy package as agreed in the [[Employment]] contract.
 This *might not* be a *bad* thing for employees.